-As part of our Funding the Growth initiatives, Colgate has long been minimizing the volume and weight of our packaging.
-We strive to use the minimum amount of packaging required to label and protect our products.
+Colgate strives to use the minimum amount of packaging required to label and protect our products.
 We recognize the importance of reducing waste at every stage of the product life-cycle, including at the end-of-use of our products and packaging.
-Read more on our programs to collect packaging waste and our commitment to work with stakeholders to drive continuous improvement in local recycling systems, see Reducing Consumer Waste.
+Read more on our programs to collect packaging waste and our commitment to work with stakeholders to drive continuous improvement in local recycling systems in Reducing Consumer Waste.

-In Poland, we reduced the film thickness and weight of the cap on our Colgate toothpaste tube, reducing plastic consumption by 13 tons per year.
+In Mexico, we reduced the weight of the cap used in Fabric Softener Suavitel 450ml, which reduced our plastic consumption by 72 tons.

 Product sustainability at Colgate also means a commitment to providing affordable product options in our portfolio.
-We have a 2020 goal to expand access to affordable health and wellness products for millions of people in underserved communities.
-We make products more affordable while maintaining quality with smaller sizes, refill packages, and value options.
-We distribute our products broadly to give more consumers access to Colgate products.
+Our goal is to expand access to affordable health and wellness products for millions of people in underserved communities.
+We make products more affordable while maintaining quality with smaller sizes, refill packages and value options.
+We distribute our products broadly to give more consumers access to our goods.
 Offerings are customized to best reach consumers within their socioeconomic level, available household income and specific consumer needs.
-We are finding ways to offer the benefits of more premium products at affordable price points.
+We are also finding ways to offer the benefits of more premium products at affordable price points.

 Partnering with Customers

-• Colgate continues to partner with eco-innovator TerraCycle® in five markets, including the U.S, Australia, New Zealand, U.K., and China.
-TerraCycle® recycles and “upcycles” oral care packaging collected at schools, stores, and other locations into new and affordable eco-friendly products.
-Through this partnership, in 2018, more than 48,000 locations engaged in recycling, helping us divert nearly 9 million pieces of waste from landfills.
-Participating locations are able to raise funds for schools and charities of their choice as an incentive for recycling.
+Colgate continues to partner with eco-innovator TerraCycle® in five markets: the United States, Australia, New Zealand, the United Kingdom and China.
+TerraCycle® recycles oral care packaging collected at schools, stores and other locations into new and affordable eco-friendly products.
+Through this global partnership, we actively engaged in recycling, helping us to divert waste to landfills.
+Participating locations are also able to raise funds for schools and charities of their choice as an incentive for recycling.